raspberrypilearning/stress-ball/en/step_2.md

 --- /task ---

-The Ball will appear on the __stage__, this is where all the action happens in your project.
+The Ball sprite will appear on the __stage__.
+This is where all the action happens in your project.

 --- task ---
-Drag the Ball to the middle of the Stage.
+Drag the Ball sprite to the middle of the Stage.

 ![screenshot](images/balls-stage-ball.png)